Neck Lift (Lower Rhytidectomy)

 In most cases, your doctor will advise you to begin preparing for surgery up to two weeks in advance.
 In general, you’ll be instructed not to take anti-inflammatory pills and over-the-counter pain relievers, such as aspirin, ibuprofen, and Advil.
 Patients will also be advised to cease the ingestion of certain vitamin supplements and multi-vitamins, herbal teas and herbal medications to decrease the risk of bleeding.

-Patients should not smoke at least two weeks before a neck lift, or drink alcohol five days prior to the operation.
+Patients should not smoke at least two weeks before a neck lift, or drink alcohol five days before the operation.
 They should also stop taking Retin-A creams and Accutane (isotretinoin), birth control medication and hormone treatments two weeks before the surgery date.

-Your doctor will instruct you to take any lab tests he or she may need to assess your health prior to surgery, and they may prescribe several medications to begin taking beforehand.
-Your doctor may also prescribe a dedicated face washing routine to be completed daily in the days prior to surgery, in order to prepare the skin for a neck lift.
+Your doctor will instruct you to take any lab tests he or she may need to assess your health before surgery, and they may prescribe several medications to begin taking beforehand.
+Your doctor may also prescribe a dedicated face washing routine to be completed daily in the days before surgery, to prepare the skin for a neck lift.

 Patients will need to arrange for care from a friend or family member before neck lift surgery.
 In most cases, patients can expect to need assistance at home for at least two full days after surgery happens, starting with the drive home.

 After surgery patients should expect to feel a little pain in the form of tightness or soreness in the treated areas.
 To manage pain, the doctor will prescribe pain medication.
 Other symptoms after surgery include numbness, tingling sensations, mild swelling, and some bruising, though these symptoms are usually minimal.